 top of page

-Therapy for First/Second Responders & High-Stress Professionals
+Therapy for High-Stress Professionals

-First responders and professionals in high-stress roles routinely face situations that place extraordinary demands on the nervous system, decision-making capacity, and emotional regulation.
+Professionals in high-stress roles routinely face situations that place extraordinary demands on the nervous system, decision-making capacity, and emotional regulation.
 Exposure to critical incidents, cumulative operational stress, and the expectation to remain composed under pressure can take a toll over time—often without clear space to process or recover.

 A Trauma-Informed, Professionally Informed Approach